Supporting Arabic-speaking youth

 - wallet card (English)

-You can share your feedback or questions with Kids Help Phone about our support for Arabic-speaking youth by using our contact form.
+You can share more general feedback or questions with Kids Help Phone about our support for Arabic-speaking youth by using our contact form.